wincent/wikitext/antlr/README.txt

-[Note: It's possible that in the future I might replace this dependency on ANTLR with a custom lexer written using Ragel (depending on Ragel is somewhat simpler as it doesn't require cumbersome Java-based toolchain).]
+[Note: It's possible that in the future I might replace this dependency on ANTLR with a custom lexer written using Ragel (depending on Ragel is somewhat simpler as it doesn't require the cumbersome Java-based toolchain).]

 For more information about ANTLR, see: